ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-06-11-rebuilding-the-brake-system.md

 ![Mercedes 508D jacked up in the barn](/assets/images/IMG_8076_2.jpg)

-While fixing the leak on the transmission, I realized that the cover below the clutch was oily and removed it.
+While fixing the leak in the transmission, I realized that the cover below the clutch was oily and removed it.
 There was a mix of oil and fat everywhere.

 ![Oil and fat between the clutch and the transmission](/assets/images/IMG_8119.jpg)